ernix/statonscreen/README.md

 DESCRIPTION
 -----------

-`statonscree` assumes that you use `gnu screen` and turn on hardstatus line, the default format line is ``%`%-w%{=b kw}%n %t%{-}%+w``.
+`statonscreen` assumes that you use `gnu screen` and turn on hardstatus line, the default format line is ``%`%-w%{=b kw}%n %t%{-}%+w``.

 USAGE